-Northern Drilling has entered into a management agreement with Seadrill Global Services Ltd. (the "Seadrill Management Agreement") for the supervision of the Semi 1 under construction and maintenance at Hyundai Heavy Industries Co., Ltd. ("HHI"), including maintenance of the drilling package.
+Northern Drilling has entered into a management agreement with Seadrill Global Services Ltd. (the "Seadrill Management Agreement") for the supervision of the Semi 1 under construction and maintenance, including maintenance of the drilling package.
 Seadrill Global Services Ltd is part of the Seadrill group of companies ("Seadrill") which is a major competitor of the Company.
 There may be real or apparent conflicts of interest with respect to matters affecting Seadrill and other Seadrill affiliated companies whose interest in some circumstances may be adverse to the interest of the Company.